zeus-health/ctw-component-library/.changeset/gold-rice-reflect.md

 "@zus-health/ctw-component-library": patch
 ---

-Sets verification status to active by default when user adds a medication from another provider, to match user intent.
+Sets verification status to active by default when user adds a condition from another provider, to match user intent.